aws-samples/baseline-environment-on-aws/doc/Standalone2ControlTower.md

 1. Invitation will be sent to administrator's email address of Target Account.
 Follow instruction and approve invitation.

-# 2. [Target Account] Prepare to enroll ControlTower
+# 2. [Target Account] Prepare to enroll Control Tower

-You should be setup AWS Config on Target account, and AWS Config should to be disabled before enroll into ControlTower.
+You should be setup AWS Config on Target account, and AWS Config should to be disabled before enroll into Control Tower.

 ## 2.1.
 Delete AWS Config delivery channel